 When you live in NYC, you can get whatever you want at any time of day.
 That’s one of the best reasons to be here!
 When you live in Nashville, there are a few hours in the early morning where everything slows to a stop.
 Even the honky-tonks go quiet for a while.

 If you’ve never lived outside of NYC, hearing the crickets chirp at night – especially if you live in the suburbs.
 When you love the bustle of the city, this transition can be challenging.

 There Are Trees Everywhere

 You can see plenty of trees in New York when you visit the various public parks in the city.
 When you move to Nashville, the greenery is quite surprising.
 You get used to the air quality in NYC, and Tennessee is definitely cleaner.
 That’s not to say it is always better – a hot summer day with high humidity can make you feel like you’re getting smothered in a thick blanket.

-Since you’re going to save some money by relocating to Nashville, it may be helpful to invest in a high-quality air conditioner.
+Since you’re going to save some money by relocating to Nashville, it may help you invest in a high-quality air conditioner.